-As you may deduce from such a broad definition, a variety of enterprises can be considered farms – from small-scale family farms to massive factory farms.
+As you may deduce, a variety of enterprises can be considered farms based on this definition – from small-scale family operations to massive factory farms.

-So if you’re considering using a piece of land as a farm, you have a variety of options for what type of farm you’d like to create.
+So, if you’re considering using a piece of land as a farm, you have a lot of options, including:

 Crop farm: This is a farm that grows fruits, vegetables, and grain.